letheed/divrem/README.md

 [Documentation][docs-rs]

-Rust library providing division and modulus variants not available in the standard library:
+Rust library providing division and modulus variants:

-* Floored division and remainder
+* Floored division and remainder.
-* Ceiled division and remainder
+* Ceiled division and remainder.
-* Euclidian division and remaider
+* Euclidian division and remaider.

-For every definition, we provide a `Div`, a `Rem` and a `DivRem` variant.
+For every definition, we provide a `Div`, a `Rem` and a `DivRem` trait.

-A `DivRem` variant of the truncated division is also provided for convenience since it does not exist in the standard library.
+A `DivRem` variant of `std`’s truncated division is also provided for convenience.

 This crate is `no_std`.